 It’s not a new strategy, yet many investors just starting out fail to take advantage of owner-occupied investment properties.
 While living in a multi-family init may not be your first choice, the rewards can be huge.
-Below we offer a few pros and cons to consider when buying owner-occupied investment properties in South Bend!
+Below we offer a few pros and cons to consider when buying owner-occupied investment properties in Indiana!

 Live For Free

 When you purchase a multi-family property and occupy one of the units or opt to buy a house, renting out the bedrooms to other roommates, you will, in essence, be able to have other people pay off your mortgage for you.
 You will be able to purchase an investment property as well as a residence for yourself, all while collecting an income each month.
 In many cases, not only your mortgage be taken care of, but your utilities, taxes, insurance, and other living costs will be covered too!
 Using this strategy will allow you to save up money, preparing you for when you decide to move out!

 You can use an FHA loan to finance the purchase a single-family home or a multi-family property with up to 4 units.
 Your credit doesn’t have to be perfect, nor do you need a large down payment.
 In most cases, you will only need 3.5% down.
 An FHA loan will require you to live on the home, but only for 12 months after the property closes.

 Hopefully, you will have high-quality tenants who always pay their rent on time.
 However, when you live on site, it will be much easier to chase down your rent if you need to.
 You’ll know when people are at home.
 You will be able to walk a few feet and knock on their front door.
 Or maybe you just have to yell down the hall if you’re in a single-family home.